dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v10.0.20.md

 ### Using AVFoundation with DBR

-If you use the iOS AVFoundation framework to activate the camera (instead of the Dynamsoft Camera Enhancer), <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">HelloWorld/DecodeWithAVCaptureSession</a> will guide you on how to add barcode scanning to your app.
+If you use the iOS AVFoundation framework to activate the camera (instead of the Dynamsoft Camera Enhancer), [DecodeWithAVCaptureSession sample]({{ site.oc }}samples/no-camera-enhancer.html) will guide you on how to add barcode scanning to your app.

 ### Other platforms